How to extract files from System Image Backup on Windows 11

 Windows 11 System Image VHDX files / Image: Mauro Huculak

-On Windows 11, 10, and even other versions, you can restore individual files from a System Image Backup without having to restore a full backup on a computer, and in this guide, I will show you how to complete the process.
+On Windows 11, Windows 10, and earlier versions, I can restore individual files from a System Image Backup without recovering the entire system.
+In this guide, I’ll walk you through the process step by step.

 In this guide, I will explain the steps to mount the image backup to extract files on Windows 11, but these instructions will also work on Windows 10.